dotlang/language/README.md

 3. Although their binary data representations are the same, `MyInt` and `int` are two separate types.
 This will affect function dispatch.
 Please refer to the corresponding section for more information.
 4. You can use casting operator to convert between a named type and its underlying type (Example 5).
 5. You can define multiple named types in one type statement (Example 6).
+6. If a function is called which has no candidate for the named type, the candidate for underlying type will be invoked.

 **Examples**